Marcus-Milantoni/Slicer_scripting_tutorial/setup.md

 ## Set up the SlicerJupyter

 1. Using the search widget in Slicer, open the SlicerJupyter extension by searching for JupyterKernel.
+2.
 ![The Slicer application on the SlicerJupyter Modules!](/images/SlicerJupyterScreenCapture.png)
-2. Click the "Start Jupyter Server" button.
+3. Click the "Start Jupyter Server" button.
 A JupyterLab notebook will open when the setup is complete.
-3. Click the "Jupyter server in external Python environment" and copy the command to clipboard.
+4. Click the "Jupyter server in external Python environment" and copy the command to clipboard.
-4. Open the anaconda prompt (Terminal if on mac) and paste the command.
+5. Open the anaconda prompt (Terminal if on mac) and paste the command.
-5. (Optional) open an external environment (Visual Studio Code) and select the Slicer kernel!
+6. (Optional) open an external environment (Visual Studio Code) and select the Slicer kernel!

 ## Install python packages

 1. Open the Python console by clicking the python logo on the widget bar.
-2. Import pip with ''import pip''.
+2. Import pip with ~~~import pip~~~.
-3. install the packages with ''pip.main(['install', 'my_package'])''.
+3. install the packages with ~~~pip.main(['install', 'my_package'])~~~.
     - Find the requirements in the [requirements.txt](/requirements.txt) file.